uwcpdx/bean-dip/README.md

 #### Field Value Translation

-Field values can be translated -- for example to implement (de)serialization -- by implementing two multi methods:
+Field values can be translated -- for example to implement (de)serialization -- by implementing two multimethods:

 ```
 (defmethod bd/->bean-val :foo [_ v]